Mangalloy: Material properties

 Mangalloy is heat treatable, but the manganese lowers the temperature at which austenite transforms into ferrite.
 Unlike carbon steel, mangalloy softens rather than hardens when rapidly cooled, restoring the ductility from a work-hardened state.
 Most grades are ready for use after annealing and then quenching from a yellow heat, with no further need of tempering, and usually have a normal Brinell hardness of around 200 HB, (roughly the same as 304 stainless steel), but, due to its unique properties, the indentation hardness has very little effect on determining the scratch hardness (the abrasion and impact resistance of the metal).
 Another source says that the basic Brinell hardness of manganese steel according to the original Hadfield specification is 220 but that with impact wear the surface hardness will increase to over 550.

 Many of mangalloy's uses are often limited by its difficulty in machining; sometimes described as having "zero machinability."
 The metal cannot be softened by annealing and hardens rapidly under cutting and grinding tools, usually requiring special tooling to machine.
 The material can be drilled with extreme difficulty using diamond or carbide.
 Although it can be forged from a yellow heat, it may crumble if hammered when white-hot, and is much tougher than carbon steel when heated.
 It can be cut with an oxy-acetylene torch, but plasma or laser cutting is the preferred method.
 Despite its extreme hardness and tensile strength, the material may not always be rigid.
 It can be formed by cold rolling or cold bending.

+The tribological behavior of structural alloys during sliding friction is strongly influenced by microstructure and phase composition.
+Austenitic manganese steels and manganese cast irons exhibit complex wear mechanisms associated with strain hardening, plastic deformation of the surface layer and the formation of wear debris during friction.
+Such materials may develop hardened surface layers during sliding contact, which significantly influences wear resistance and friction stability.